History of Pizza in Timeline

 Pizza

 Pizza is an Italian dish, originating in Naples, characterized by a flat, leavened wheat-based dough topped with ingredients like tomato and cheese.
-It's traditionally baked at high temperatures in a wood-fired oven.
+It is typically baked at high temperatures, often in a wood-fired oven.

 In 1905, Lombardi's, the first pizzeria in the United States, opened in New York City.

-In 1905, the first pizzeria in the US opened in New York City's Little Italy.
+The first pizzeria in the US was opened in New York City's Little Italy in 1905.

-In 1984, The Associazione Verace Pizza Napoletana, a non-profit organization, was founded with headquarters in Naples.
-It aims to promote traditional Neapolitan pizza.
+In 1984, the Associazione Verace Pizza Napoletana (True Neapolitan Pizza Association) was founded in Naples to promote traditional Neapolitan pizza.

 In 2009, Neapolitan pizza was registered with the European Union as a traditional speciality guaranteed (TSG) dish.

-In 2017, the world pizza market reached US$128 billion, with the US market accounting for $44 billion across 76,000 pizzerias.
-13% of the US population over two years old consumed pizza on any given day.
+In 2017, the world pizza market reached US$128 billion, with the US market at $44 billion across 76,000 pizzerias.
+Approximately 13% of the US population over two years old consumed pizza on any given day.

-In 2023, archeologists discovered a fresco in Pompeii which appeared to depict a pizza-like dish among other foodstuffs and staples on a silver platter.
+In 2023, archeologists discovered a fresco in Pompeii appearing to depict a pizza-like dish among other foodstuffs and staples on a silver platter.
 Italy's culture minister said it "may be a distant ancestor of the modern dish".